talmidhaham/UserQuotaApi/README.md

 ### 4.2 Aspire Dashboard

-The solution includes a `.NET Aspire` AppHost that provides a live telemetry dashboard (traces, logs, metrics).
+The optional `.NET Aspire` AppHost provides a live telemetry dashboard (traces, logs, and metrics).
+It is not required to run or test the API.

-The Aspire dashboard uses HTTPS and requires a valid ASP.NET Core development certificate.
-Create and trust it once before starting the AppHost:
+The default AppHost profile uses HTTPS and requires a valid ASP.NET Core development certificate.
+Create and trust it once before starting that profile:

 ```powershell
 dotnet dev-certs https